SRINETHIR/Hardware-Design/README.md

 > ` -O1 ` -  This is the optimization flag.
 This compilation flag optimizes the code without greatly affecting the compilation time.
 It reduces the code size and improves performance without significantly increasing compilation time.
 It maintains the speed between space and the speed of the code.
 > <br>
 > <br>
-> ` -Ofast `: The ofast flag is for maximum optimization of the code.
+> ` -Ofast `: The ofast flag is for maximum code optimization.
 > <br>
 > <br>
 > ` -O0 `: This is the default no-optimization state.